Start Your FREE 2024 SAT Exam Practice Test

 Yes, you may take the SAT exam as many times as you would like.
 However, if your desired college requires you to send all copies of your score reports, you may want to minimize the amount of times you take the exam.
 The best strategy is to prepare adequately and ensure you are ready to achieve a great score either the first or second time you take the exam.

-5. Is there an SAT essay?
+5. Is there an essay on the SAT?

 6. What is the Digital SAT?